How you can help victims of Hurricane Dorian

 1120 Plantation Blvd., North Port, 941-483-6516

-The coffee shop posted on Facebook that they are participating in donation efforts for the Bahamas.
-They are collecting building and construction materials, toiletries, medical needs, baby supplies and survival supplies.
+The coffee shop posted on Facebook that it is participating in donation efforts for the Bahamas.
+It is collecting building and construction materials, toiletries, medical needs, baby supplies and survival supplies.
 For incentive, they are offering a 20-ounce coffee for donations.
-They are also offering discounts based on how many shares their Facebook post gets.
+It is also offering discounts based on how many shares their Facebook post gets.

 American Legion Post 254